NikitaGahoi/CryptoClustering/README.md

 - **Visualize and Compare the Results:** A composite graph was prepared to plot the contrast in the Elbow curves and the K-means clusters and PCA clusters.
 The elbow graphs completely overlaped, whereas the  K-means clusters and PCA clusters showed some variation:

  ![image](https://github.com/NikitaGahoi/CryptoClustering/assets/136101293/93038fa5-3130-441d-9425-19ce59248cce)

+ The impact of using PCA data resulted in tighter clusters, it also resulted in more entries within cluster 0 and cluster 1 than the original analysis did.